-Yes.
-Student success is key to a university's reputation and degree-completion rate, both of which have significant influence on the future of the Western, funding included.
+This issue is winnable because student success is key to a university's reputation and degree-completion rate, both of which have significant influence on the future of the Western, funding included.
 Everyone goes to college to succeed, if there are no resources for support services, students of color, and other students who are underrepresented, dropout at higher rates.
 This makes this an incredibly winnable issue not only because the administration will align with most of this proposal, and the unified front we create down in Olympia is an incredible tactic to convince legislators of the importance of these issues, but also because it's an easily justifiable expense and has obvious and immediate impacts for students.